qrzn/qrzn.github.io/min/magick/magick.md

 The Principles of Ritual,.

-There is a single main définition of the object of ail magical Ritual.
+There is a single main définition of the object of all magical Ritual.
 It is the uniting of the Microcosm with the Macrocosm.
 The Suprême and Complété Ritual is there- fore the Invocation of the Holy Guardian Angel; 1 or* in the language of Mysticism, Union with God.
 2

-Ail other magical Rituals are particular cases of this general principle, and the only excuse for doing them is that it sometimes occurs that one particular portion of the microcosm is so weak that its imperfection of impurity would vitiate the Macrocosm of which it is the image, Eidolon, or Reflexion.
+All other magical Rituals are particular cases of this general principle, and the only excuse for doing them is that it sometimes occurs that one particular portion of the microcosm is so weak that its imperfection of impurity would vitiate the Macrocosm of which it is the image, Eidolon, or Reflexion.
 For example, God is above sex; and therefore neither man nor woman as such can be said fully to understand, much less to represent, God.
 It is therefore incumbent on the male magician to cultivate those female virtues in which he is déficient, and this task he must of course accomplish without in any way impairing his virility.
 It will then be lawful for a magician to invoke Isis, and identify himself with her; if he fail to do this, his appréhension of the Universe when he attains Samadhi will lack the conception of maternity.
 The resuit will be a metaphysical and — by corollary — ethical limita¬ tion in the Religion which he founds.
 Judaism and Islam are striking examples of this failure.

-To take another example, the ascetic Üfe which dévotion to

-1. See the “Book of the Sacred Magic of Abramelin the Mage”; and Liber 418, 8th Aethyr, Liber Samekh; see Appendix 3.
+To take another example, the ascetic Üfe which dévotion to 1.
+See the “Book of the Sacred Magic of Abramelin the Mage”; and Liber 418, 8th Aethyr, Liber Samekh; see Appendix 3.
 2. The différence between these operations is more of theoreticaî than of practical importance.

 magick so often involves argues a poverty o£ nature, a narrowness, a lack of generosity.
 Nature is infinitely prodigal — not one in a million seeds ever cornes to fruition.
 Whoso fails to recognise this, let him invoke Jupiter.
 1 2

 The danger o£ cérémonial magick — the subtlest and deepest danger —is this: that the magician will naturally tend to invoke that partial being which most strongly appeals to him, so that his natural excess in that direction will be still further exaggerated.
 Let him, before beginning his Work, endeavour to map out his own being, and arrange his invocations in such a way as to redress the balance.
 2 This, of course, should hâve been done in a preliminary fashion during the préparation of the weapons and furniture of the Temple.

 To consider in a more particular mammer this question of the Nature of Ritual, we may suppose that he finds himself lacking in that perception of the value of Life and Death, alike of individuals and of races, which is characteristic of Nature.
 He has perhaps a tendency to perceive the ‘first noble truth’ uttered by Buddha, that Everything is sorrow.
 Nature, it seems, is a tragedy.
 He has perhaps even experienced the great trance called Sorrow.
 He should then consider whether there is not some Deity who expresses this Cycle, and yet whose nature is joy.
 He will find what he requires in Dionysus.

 There are three main methods of invoking any Deity.

 The First Method consists of dévotion to that Deity, and, being mainly mystical in character, need not be dealt with in this place, especially as a perfect instruction exists in Liber 175 (See Âppendix).
 The Second Method is the straightforward cérémonial invocation.
 It is the method which was usually employed in the Middle Ages.
-Its advantage is its directness, its disadvantage its

-1. There are much deeper considérations in which it appears that “Everything that is, is right”.
+Its advantage is its directness, its disadvantage its 1.
+There are much deeper considérations in which it appears that “Everything that is, is right”.
 They are set forth elsewhere; we can only summarise them here by saying that the survîval of the frttest is their upshot.

 2. The ideaî method of doing this is given in Liber 913 (Equinox VII).
 See also Liber CXI Aleph.

 12